-I aim to be hyper responsive – I answer the phone and I am available to help when you need it.
+I aim to be exceedingly responsive – I answer the phone and I am available to help when you need it.
 The client testimonials emphasize that.

 My philosophy is to approach workplace issues realistically, honestly and practically.
 I consider “possibilities” but focus on “probabilities” in any situation.
 I do not “over lawyer” files and add to the bill when a simple answer is sufficient and meets my clients’ objective.
-Although, on a personal level, I want to end the day smarter than when it started, I have practiced labour and employment law exclusively for 25 years and I have taught the subject at the University of Toronto to nearly 1000 students over 18 years.
+Although, on a personal level, I want to end the day smarter than when it started, I have practiced labour and employment law exclusively for nearly 30 years and I have taught the subject at the University of Toronto to over 1000 students for nearly 25 year.
 I’ve seen a lot in those years, and, in most cases, an approach, options and strategy can be provided fairly quickly.

 Where the issue is complicated or requires a more detailed opinion or response, my experience allows me to conduct this quickly, efficiently and cost effectively to ensure not only a complete answer, but one that is on-point and not meandering down an academic or tangential road.

 Although I have nearly 30 years of advocacy experience, and have represented clients in countless matters before the courts and administrative tribunals, I have decided that my experience can best be applied in providing clients with preventive and strategic advice that is designed to avoid litigation altogether by putting in place realistic and defensible policies and practices or by resolving cases and issues when they arise quietly, quickly and cost effectively when possible and appropriate.
 As such, I no longer provide clients with advocacy services before administrative tribunals, labour arbitrators or courts.